 Other items of interest

-To teach students that their work involves economic trade-offs, the monthly report should include at a minimum a summary estimate of team member labor hours for each step in the project: modeling, controls, testing etc. and a cost summary for hardware and software related expenditures.
+To teach students that their work involves economic trade-offs, the monthly report should include the economic basis of decisions for hardware or software.
+It should also include at a minimum a summary estimate of team member labor hours for each step in the project: modeling, controls, testing etc. and a cost summary for hardware and software related expenditures.
 Also include labor for non-students that affect the cost of the project.
 Labor rates are not considered, as to eliminate international currency effects.
 Labor is not considered in the cost limits of section 7.1 but should be discussed in the reports.

 Phase I Design Report